 If for any reason you need to go through the Bill Run again, it will not duplicate the draft invoices that have already been generated.

-- If you do not choose to run the process in the background, you will be asked whether you want to display draft invoices after transfer.
+You will be asked whether you want to display draft invoices after transfer.
 This will take you to the invoice preview screen right after the bill run completes, without sending you any notification.

 Step 4: Approve and Issue Invoices